Israeli ultranationalist minister visits Jerusalem holy site | Politics

 - Israel

-An ultranationalist Israeli Cabinet minister visited a flashpoint Jerusalem holy site for the first time Tuesday since taking office in Prime Minister Benjamin Netanyahu's new far-right government last week.
+An ultranationalist Israeli Cabinet minister on Tuesday visited a flashpoint Jerusalem holy site for the first time since Prime Minister Benjamin Netanyahu's new far-right government took office last week.

+The visit drew fierce condemnation from across the Muslim world and a strong rebuke from the United States.

+Netanyahu attempted to play down the incident, saying it was in line with longstanding understandings at the disputed holy site.
+But the visit by National Security Minister Itamar Ben-Gvir unnerved both enemies and allies that have expressed strong misgivings about the far-right makeup of the new government.

-Itamar Ben-Gvir entered the site known to Jews as the Temple Mount and to Muslims as the Noble Sanctuary flanked by a large contingent of police officers.
+Ben-Gvir, a West Bank settler leader who draws inspiration from a racist rabbi, entered the site known to Jews as the Temple Mount and to Muslims as the Noble Sanctuary flanked by a large contingent of police officers.
+His plans to visit, announced earlier in the week, had drawn threats from Gaza's Hamas militant group.

+“The Israeli government won't surrender to a murderous organisation, to a vile terrorist organisations,” Ben-Gvir, known for his anti-Arab rhetoric and provocative stunts, said in a video clip taken during the visit.

+Describing the Temple Mount as “the most important place for the Jewish people'', he decried what he called “racist discrimination” against Jewish visits to the site.
+With the Dome of the Rock in the background and waving his fingers at the camera, he said the visits would continue.

 The site has been the scene of frequent clashes between Palestinian protesters and Israeli security forces, most recently in April last year.

-Ben-Gvir's stated intention of visiting the site earlier this week drew threats from the Islamic militant group Hamas.
+Turkey, which only recently re-established full diplomatic ties with Israel, condemned what it said was “the provocative action” by Ben-Gvir.
+It urged Israel “to act responsibly,” saying such visits could ''cause an escalation in the region.”
+Israel's neighbour Jordan, which acts as custodian of the contested shrine, condemned Ben-Gvir's visit “in the strongest terms'' and summoned Israel's ambassador to lodge a protest.

+Egypt, another key Arab ally of Israel's, warned against “negative repercussions of such measures on security and stability in the occupied territories and the region, and on the future of the peace process.”
+Tensions at the disputed compound have fuelled past rounds of violence.
+A visit by then-opposition leader Ariel Sharon in September 2000 helped spark clashes that became the second Palestinian uprising.
+Clashes between Israeli security forces and Palestinian demonstrators in and around the site fuelled an 11-day war with Hamas in 2021.

-Ben-Gvir wrote on Twitter after his visit that the site "is open to all and if Hamas thinks that if it threatens me it will deter me, they should understand that times have changed.''
-Hamas spokesman Hazem Qassem said that Ben-Gvir entering the site on Tuesday was ''a continuation of the Zionist's occupation aggression on our sacred places and war on our Arab identity."
-"Our Palestinian people will continue defending their holy places and Al-Aqsa mosque,'' he said.
+Hamas spokesman Hazem Qassem said Ben-Gvir's visit was ''a continuation of the Zionist's occupation aggression on our sacred places and war on our Arab identity.”
+“Our Palestinian people will continue defending their holy places and Al Aqsa Mosque,'' he said.

-Ofir Gendelman, who has long served as Prime Minister Benjamin Netanyahu's Arabic-language spokesman, released a video showing that the "situation is completely calm" at the holy site following Ben-Gvir's departure.

-The hilltop shrine is the third-holiest site in Islam and an emotional symbol for the Palestinians.
-It sits on a sprawling esplanade that also is the holiest site for Jews, who call it to the Temple Mount because it was the location of two Jewish temples in antiquity.
+Responding to the outcry, Netanyahu late on Tuesday said Israel remains committed to “strictly maintaining the status quo” at the site.
+“The claim that a change has been made in the status quo is without foundation.”
+Netanyahu returned to office last week for his sixth term as prime minister, leading the most religious, right-wing government in the country's history.
+Its goals include expanding West Bank settlements and annexing the occupied territory.

+Israel captured the Old City of Jerusalem, with its holy sites to three monotheistic faiths, along with the rest of east Jerusalem, the West Bank and the Gaza Strip in the 1967 Mideast war.

+The Palestinians seek those territories for a future independent state, with east Jerusalem as capital.

+Israel annexed east Jerusalem in a move unrecognised by most of the international community and considers the city its undivided, eternal capital.

-The competing claims to the site lie at the heart of the Israeli-Palestinian conflict and have sparked numerous rounds of violence in the past.
+The competing claims to the site lie at the heart of the Israeli-Palestinian conflict.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)